learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

   title: Scaling Microservices using Spring Boot and Kubernetes
   image:
   description: ""

+js:
+  - anime.min.js
+  - isScrolledIntoView.js
 ---

-When you design and build applications at scale, you deal with two significant challenges: scalability and robustness.
+When you design and build applications at scale, you deal with two significant challenges: **scalability and robustness**.

 You should design your services so that even if it is subject to intermittent heavy loads, it continues to operate reliably.

-Take the Apple Store as an example.
+_Take the Apple Store as an example._

 Every year millions of Apple customers preregister to buy a new iPhone.

-And all of them visit the website and fill in their details at precisely the same time.
+That's millions of people all buying an item at the same time.

 If you were to picture the Apple store's traffic over time, this is what the graph could look like:

-[TODO: pict]
+{% include_relative spike.html %}

 Now imagine you're tasked with the challenge of building such application.